ninamcunha/dark-souls-knowledge-graph/README.md

 ## 📄 Project Structure

-- notebooks/ — Jupyter Notebook with data processing, graph construction, and documentation of the process.
+- `notebooks/` — Jupyter Notebook with data processing, graph construction, and documentation of the process.
-- data/ — Dataset files:
+- `data/` — Dataset files:
-  - sampled_lore_entries.json — Sampled raw data entries.
+  - `sampled_lore_entries.json` — Sampled raw data entries.
-  - extracted_triples.json — Subject–predicate–object triples extracted from the text.
+  - `extracted_triples.json` — Subject–predicate–object triples extracted from the text.
-  - nodes.csv and edges.csv — CSV files representing the graph structure.
+  - `nodes.csv` and `edges.csv` — CSV files representing the graph structure.
-- cypher_batches/ — Cypher script batches to recreate the graph in Memgraph Cloud if needed.
-- app/ — Streamlit app for interactive exploration of the graph.
+- `app/` — Streamlit app for interactive exploration of the graph.
-- AI_usage.md — Documentation of how AI tools were integrated into the workflow.
+- `AI_usage.md` — Documentation of how AI tools were integrated into the workflow.
-- README.md — Project documentation and instructions.
+- `README.md` — Project documentation and instructions.

 ---